0BananaBig0/from_gcc_to_cpp/docs/NewAndDelete.md

    the memory.
 2. After calling `delete`, it's a good practice to set the pointer to `nullptr` to avoid dangling pointers.
+3. `delete` operator:
+   - Object destruction:
+     - Calls the destructor to destroy the object.
+   - Allocator usage:
+     - Calls the allocator’s `destroy` function to destroy the object.
+     - Calls the allocator’s `deallocate` function to deallocate memory.
+   - Memory deallocation:
+     - Calls `::operator delete(ptr)` to deallocate memory for the object.
+4. `delete[]` operator:
+   - Object destruction:
+     - Calls the destructor for each element in the array.
+   - Allocator usage:
+     - Calls the allocator’s `destroy` function to destroy each object.
+     - Calls the allocator’s `deallocate` function to deallocate memory.
+   - Memory deallocation:
+     - Calls `::operator delete[](ptr)` to deallocate memory for the array.

 ##### Syntax